 Industries We Serve

-With centuries of combined experience on both sides of federal civil and criminal statutory and regulatory enforcement matters, our attorneys are able to provide insightful, practical, and cost-effective representation for compliance matters in all industries.
-Over the past several decades, our attorneys have worked with all major federal law enforcement agencies, both as prosecutors and as defense counsel advocating for our clients.
+With combined experience on both sides of federal civil and criminal statutory and regulatory enforcement matters, our attorneys are able to provide insightful, practical, and cost-effective representation for compliance matters in all industries.
+Our attorneys have worked with all major federal law enforcement agencies, both as prosecutors and as defense counsel advocating for our clients.
 This includes assisting with compliance and enforcement matters involving:

 - Centers for Medicare and Medicaid Services (CMS)

 - U.S. Department of Health and Human Services (DHHS)

 - U.S. Department of Homeland Security (DHS)

 - U.S. Food and Drug Administration (FDA)

 Our clients range from private doctor’s offices to large multinational corporations.
 Regardless of the scope and immediacy of your business’s needs, our federal compliance lawyers can help you.
 We have particular experience with federal compliance and enforcement in the following industries: